cocus/vc288-alt-fw/README.md

 # vc288-alt-fw
-VC288 Volt-amp meter alternative firware.
+VC288 Volt-amp meter alternative firmware.
 Targets the cheap DSN-VC288 volt-amp meter that uses the STM8S003F MCU.

 # How to compile
 You'll need IAR Embedded Workbench for STM8.
 It's free, you only need to register in their site with your email.